Sanahin Monastery: Library

-The bookstore and St. Gregory's Chapel were built in 1063 on the initiative of Father Dioscoros Sanahnetsi under the leadership of David Anhoghin's daughter, Queen Hranush.
+The library and St. Gregory's Chapel were built in 1063 on the initiative of Father Dioscoros Sanahnetsi under the leadership of David Anhoghin's daughter, Queen Hranush.
 The buildings are located in the northeastern part of the complex, at a distance of about 3 m from each other.
-In the intermediate area, in front of the bookstore entrance, a lobby was built in the first quarter of the 8th century.
+In the intermediate area, in front of the library's entrance, a lobby was built in the first quarter of the 8th century.